High-precision mass measurements of neutron deficient silver isotopes probe the robustness of the $N$ = 50 shell closure

 The \textit{ab initio} VS-IMSRG~\cite{Stro19ARNPS} model allows us to test nuclear forces in fully open-shell systems.
 The calculations start from several two- (NN) and three-nucleon (3N) interactions based on chiral effective field theory \cite{Epel09RMP,Mach11PR}.
-The 1.8/2.0(EM) and N$^3$LO+3N$_{\rm lnl}$ interactions are fit to only $A \le 4$ data, but generally reproduce well ground-state energies up to the heavy-mass region~\cite{Morr18Tin,Holt21Drip,Soma20LNL}.
+The 1.8/2.0(EM) and N$^3$LO+3N$_{\rm lnl}$ interactions are fit to only $A \le 4$ data, but generally reproduce well ground-state energies up to the medium-mass region~\cite{Morr18Tin,Holt21Drip,Soma20LNL}.
 In contrast, $\Delta$NNLO$_{\rm GO}$ includes explicit $\rm{\Delta}$-isobar degrees of freedom and optimizes NN and 3N forces simultaneously at the N$^2$LO level to reproduce few-body data as well as saturation of infinite matter.
-Working in an initial harmonic-oscillator basis of 15 major shells at frequency 16 MeV, we impose an additional cut on 3N matrix elements storage $E_{\rm 3max}$ = 24 \cite{PhysRevC.105.014302}.
+Working in an initial harmonic-oscillator basis of 15 major shells at oscillator frequency $\hbar\omega$ = 16 MeV, we impose an additional cut on 3N matrix elements storage $E_{\rm 3max}$ = 24 \cite{PhysRevC.105.014302}.
 We first transform to the Hartree-Fock basis, then use the VS-IMSRG \cite{PhysRevLett.118.032502,Stro19ARNPS} to construct approximate unitary transformations to decouple a core and multi-shell valence-space Hamiltonian from the full $A$-body Hamiltonian~\cite{Miya20lMS}.
 We capture effects of 3N forces between valence nucleons via the ensemble normal ordering procedure \cite{PhysRevLett.118.032502}, such that a specific valence-space Hamiltonian is constructed for each nucleus to be studied.
 In this work we employ the $^{80}$Zr core with a proton $g_{9/2}$ and neutron $sdg$ valence space in order to cross $N = $ 50 for the silver isotopes.
 The final exact diagonalization was performed using the \textsc{KShell} shell-model code \cite{SHIMIZU2019372}.
+The theoretical uncertainty in the present calculations mainly arises from differences in the three chiral interactions, in particular differences in the partial wave $^1S_0$ of the nucleon-nucleon force which plays a central role in setting up pairing correlations in nuclei \cite{ekstrom2023chiral}.